 - A team defining their own version of what a high performing team looks and feels like, and agreeing a plan to achieve it over time

-- Cross team representatives coming together to understand the priorities and challenges of other teams so as to help core components of the organisation to work more effectively together
+- Cross team representatives coming together to understand the priorities and challenges of other teams.

-- A team of people working on identifying and solving a specific challenge or problem that requires a breadth of perspectives, some time to step back and the working through of a structured approach
+- A team of people working on identifying and solving a specific challenge or problem that requires a breadth of perspectives.

 - A team of people, such as a board of directors working on and completing a business plan that everyone buys into

-Away days can also have an element of social activity, anything from walking, to go karting to going out for a meal and so on.
-Whilst we at PDW Group don’t supply these social aspects, we can of course work with you to design any type of away day which may incorporate those things.
+Team development days can also have an element of social activity, anything from walking, to go karting to going out for a meal and so on.
+Whilst we don’t directly supply these social aspects, we can of course work with you to design any type of away day which may incorporate those things.

-We hold many client away days at our development centre in Nottingham, and also have good connections with a number of centres around the UK which provide specific solutions such as a focus on the outdoors or on specific activities.
+We hold many client away days at our development centre in Nottingham.
+We also have good connections with a number of centres around the UK which provide specific solutions such as a focus on the outdoors or on specific activities.